desmondchay/bt3103-project/README.md

 The analytics for the student view will allow students to view their progress in terms of the number of levels completed, their total playtime, and the number of achievements they have obtained.
 Medians of these statistics computed from all the students in the same course will be provided so that students can compare their statistics with the rest of the course.
 Additionally, students will be able to view levels that they have yet to complete and their playtime generated in each of the levels.

 **Statistics provided**
+CodeCombat
+* Total Achievements
-* Levels Completed
+* Total Levels Completed
+* Total Playtime
+* Median Total Achievements for your Course
 * Median Levels Completed for your Course
-* Total Playtime
 * Median Total Playtime for your Course
-* Total Achievements
-* Median Total Achievements for your Course
 * List of Uncompleted Levels
+* List of Levels Last Played
-* Playtime for each Level
+* Playtime for each Level Completed

 #### 2.3.2 Course Coordinator
 **Who are they?**
 In the program, each course of students will have one or more course coordinators to oversee the course that their students are in.
 These course coordinators mainly come from the educational institutes that the students are enrolled in.

 **What are they looking for?**
 Course Coordinators would be interested in knowing which levels students are confident in also which levels students are struggling with.
 Additionally, they would like to know which students are underperforming in the course and the recent user activity among students in their course.

 **How does the application provide what they need?**
-The analytics for the Course Coordinator view will allow Course Coordinators to observe the levels which are completed the most and uncompleted the most.
-This allows the coordinators to have a clear picture of which levels students are struggling the most in and hence can intervene and clarify doubts in the respective areas.
-Additionally, statistics about the playtime of each level and the number of levels completed in the course will be displayed for coordinators to understand the general performance of the course and to flag students who are underperforming.
+The analytics for the Course Coordinator view will allow Course Coordinators to have a clear picture of which levels students are struggling the most in and hence can intervene and clarify doubts in the respective areas.
+For example, by looking at the average playtime of completed levels where students are spending the most time on, coordinators can propose to having a live teaching session on the specific level to clarify doubts of students.

 **Statistics provided**
-* Top Completed Levels
+* Number of Students Enrolled in the Course
-* Top Uncompleted Levels
+* Median of CodeCombat Levels Completed in the Course
-* Levels with Highest Average Playtime
+* Median of Total Playtime on CodeCombat
-* Median Levels Completed
+* Median of Total Achievements obtained on CodeCombat
-* Average Levels Completed
-* Number of each Level Completed in last 7 Days
+* Top 10 Completed Levels with the highest playtime spent

 #### 2.3.3 Cohort Coordinator
 **Who are they?**